-- Price: Do the features you need cost extra or are they included as part of the package?
+- Price: Do the features that you need cost extra or are they included as part of the package?

-- Ease of use: Are the features you need easy to implement?
+- Ease of use: Are the features that you need easy to implement?
 Will they require manual effort on your part, or does the registrar offer some simple tools to make things like domain management easier for you?

 - Support: Will customer support be available when you need it?

-- Provider: Who provides the features they’re selling?
+- Provider: Who provides the features that they're selling?
 Some registrars offer all their own services for email and web hosting, while others partner with third-party providers.

 Look critically at the price structure of your domain registrar, because each one is different.
-Some registrars might charge extra fees for services you consider critical, while others may offer the same services at no additional charge.
+Some registrars might charge extra fees for services that you consider critical, while others may offer the same services at no additional charge.
 Some may offer a low price for the first year, but then have much higher renewal rates.
 If your domain registrar is charging you more than you would be charged elsewhere, you may want to look for a less expensive registrar.

 But remember: Price alone may not justify transferring your domain.
-Saving a few dollars per year on a domain name is much less valuable than having a domain registrar that suits your needs.
+Saving a few pounds per year on a domain name is much less valuable than having a domain registrar that suits your needs.
 Before making a transfer, consider the pros and cons of each registrar.

 3. Changing ownership

-If you need to change the ownership of your domain (either from you to another person, or another person to you), you’ll need to do a domain transfer.
+If you need to change the ownership of your domain (either from you to another person, or another person to you), you'll need to do a domain transfer.
 For example, if an employee registered your domain under a personal account, you may want to transfer the domain to an account maintained by your business.
-In some cases, you may choose to transfer to another registrar at the same time you transfer ownership.
+In some cases, you may choose to transfer to another registrar at the same time at which you transfer ownership.

 4. How to transfer safely and easily